 * pin - suppress upgrades for a package

 Finally, perhaps you’ve decided you no longer need software installed.
-Rather than manually going into Control Panel, finding the software and removing it that way, use the uninstall
+Rather than manually going into Control Panel, finding the software, and removing it that way, use the choco uninstall

 command to make quick work of it.

-command can remove one or many software packages all in one swoop.
-The uninstall
+command removes one or many software packages all in one swoop.

 PS51> choco uninstall --help